armsp/nano-33-ble-gen/bluetooth/real_time_plotting/README.md

 NOTE
 ----
-The p5.ble.js library has some issues handling the float values.
-Even though we are passing string here, I would recommend you to use the local p5.ble.js and p5.js libraries till the Fix is merged to the library.
+<strike>The p5.ble.js library has some issues handling the float values.
+Even though we are passing string here, I would recommend you to use the local p5.ble.js and p5.js libraries till the Fix is merged to the library.</strike>
+Fix has been issued.
+Changes have been made to use the appropriate CDN.

 TODO
 ----